This post may contain affiliate sales links. Please read my disclosure policy.

 How to Make a Homemade Vanilla Cake

 Making a scratch vanilla cake is easier than you think!
-Just make sure you don’t over bake!
+Just make sure you don’t over-bake!
 Dry vanilla cake is NOT delicious.
-For full recipe with exact measurements and baking times see the recipe card below.
+For full recipe details with an ingredients list, exact measurements and baking times see the printable recipe card below.
+Here is step by step what you can expect when making this cake:

-Preheat your oven to 325 degrees F. Line baking pans with parchment paper and/or spray well with nonstick cooking spray and set aside.
+Preheat your oven.
+Line baking pans with parchment paper and/or spray well with nonstick cooking spray and set aside.
 (I spray my round cake pans, add the parchment paper circles in the bottom and spray lightly again.)

 In a large bowl, whisk dry ingredients together to combine (flour, baking powder, baking soda, and salt).
 Set aside.
 Whisking helps aerate the ingredients and works well in place of sifting.

 Measure milk and vanilla separately and set aside.

 In a separate large bowl, mix butter, oil, and sugar together until combined.

 Mix in eggs and egg whites, one at a time, until the mixture becomes very light and fluffy.
 You want to incorporate a lot of air at this point.
 Because we aren’t separating the eggs and whipping the whites separately, you want to whip the eggs well.

 Alternate adding in flour mixture with milk mixture, being sure to start and end with flour.